 More resources are becoming available all the time and we will aim to track them.
 In all institutions and especially in local government rapid change is hard to achieve.
 Inertia can even be deliberate when part of the job of an organisation or authority is to provide continuity.
 But now science tells us that we are perilously close to climate tipping points and have to achieve change with speed and at scale.
 A good start is to start picturing what a climate emergency plan looks like.

 Increasingly though it is now possible to go beyond thought excercises as major towns and cities lay out detailed plans and approaches to hit zero carbon targets, like the Leeds Climate Commission initiative, and its exemplary engagement of local people through Climate Change Citizens Jury.
 Citizen’s Assemblies have been used at the national and state level too in building support for climate policies.

-One city council, Northampton, won a major public service award for its Green New Deal built on ‘ambitious policies, political will and long-term thinking… to become UK’s first carbon-neutral city’ with a target date of 2028.
+One city council, Nottingham, won a major public service award for its Green New Deal built on ‘ambitious policies, political will and long-term thinking… to become UK’s first carbon-neutral city’ with a target date of 2028.
 Rapid transitions are beginning to take root, what matters now is that the support is there to feed and water them.